tytydraco/yessleep/out/My_brother_is_missing_and_I_just_found_his_hard_drive.md

 Group Zero wasn't a government program, from what I can tell.
 It reads like what's left of a handful of independent research circles that got too close to something none of their funders wanted their name attached to.
 No chain of command, no headquarters.
 What held them together was simpler than that, they'd seen something that couldn't be unseen, and there was nowhere left to report it.

 Over the years they say they catalogued a lot of things that shouldn't exist.
 Forces that could unmake a galaxy in a single motion.
 Minds whose waking moment erases entire star systems on contact.
-Things people in other rooms, other decades, other disciplines had already given names to long before Group Zero ever existed — old names, frightened names, names meant to be gods in whatever reality first spoke them.
+Things people in other rooms, other decades, other disciplines had already given names to long before Group Zero ever existed, old names, frightened names, names meant to be gods in whatever reality first spoke them.
 Group Zero found records of some of those names too, eventually.
 Filed them.
 Studied them the way you'd study a candle to understand what a sun is.

 They thought they'd already seen the bottom of the well.